euzai/escrow-advanced/README.md

 Emergency Admin Tools: Added emergencyRefund() for stuck transactions

-Comprehensive Testing: Expanded from 1 test to 44 tests covering all edge cases
+Comprehensive Testing: Expanded from 1 test to 44 tests covering all edge cases.
+The comprehensive set of unit tests now covers the "Happy Path," input validation, access control, state transitions, and edge cases like timeouts and emergency refunds.

 Gas Savings:
 - Reduced depositNFT gas by ~15k